Canon SX620 vs Olympus XZ-1

 It is notable that the SX620 offers wifi support, while the XZ-1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the XZ-1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XZ-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XZ-1 was succeeded by the Olympus XZ-2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX620 and XZ-1 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Olympus XZ-1 Manual.

 So what is the bottom line?
 Is the Canon SX620 better than the Olympus XZ-1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.